Importance of providing semantic structure

 - The built-in Google Docs equation editor does not natively generate MathML that allows screen readers to understand semantic meaning of math or science equations and others.

 - As a result, when generating an equation, screen readers may only read the equations as a flat string of characters and symbols.
+You can add alt text to the equations and provide a long description adjacent to the equation.

-- Use an add-on like EquatIO to generate an image of an equation that is provided with alt text to describe it.
+- Use an add-on like Equatio to generate an image of an equation that is provided with alt text to describe it.

 - Just make sure that the alt text is written in a way that properly describes the equation in the exact way that it is visually displayed.

-Graphs, charts, diagrams, illustrations
+Graphs, charts, diagrams, illustrations for math and sciences

 - Place alt text on the image defining what it is.
 Then state that a long description is adjacent to the image.